it-at-m/opensource.muenchen.de/repositories.md

 ## Repository Structure

 Software repositories can be structured in various ways.
-Whether to choose a project repository (monorepo) or a multi-repo approach should always be a well-reasoned, project-specific decision.
+Whether to choose a project repository or a multi-repo approach should always be a well-reasoned, project-specific decision.

 Both options have specific strengths and weaknesses.
 In many cases, a project repository is recommended, but there are also valid reasons to opt for a multi-repo.
 We use both approaches: for example, the [digiwf-core](https://github.com/it-at-m/digiwf-core) project as a single-repo and the [dave-](https://github.com/orgs/it-at-m/repositories?q=dave&type=all&language=&sort=) projects as a multi-repo.